MEANProjects/mean-logging/README.md

 # mean-logging

+This project aims to demonstrate a logging method form MEAN applications using pinoJS and elastic-search engine.
+This project does not implement any logger.
 This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.2.

 ## Getting Started